Skydance Media

-Skydance Media, LLC (formerly known as Skydance Productions from 2006 to 2016) was an American film production and finance company based in Santa Monica, California.
-Founded by David Ellison on April 4, 2006, the company specialized in films, animation, television, video games, and sports.
+Skydance Media, LLC (formerly known as Skydance Productions) was an American media production and financing company founded by David Ellison and based in Santa Monica, California, that was active from April 4, 2006 to August 7, 2025.
+It specialized in films, animation, television, video games and sports.

 In 2009, the company entered a five-year partnership to co-produce and co-finance films with Paramount Pictures.
 This agreement was renewed twice, extending to 2021.
 On July 7, 2024, Skydance announced its intent to merge with Paramount Global in an $8 billion transaction, under an agreement in which Skydance would acquire Paramount's controlling shareholder National Amusements, and then perform an all-stock merger with the company.
 On July 24, 2025, the merger was approved by the FCC, and the merger was closed on August 7, 2025, forming Paramount Skydance.
+Skydance Media's film library was transferred to Paramount Pictures.